iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 for a given policy $\pi$.
-__Spoiler__: keep an eye on the $v^\pi$, because later on this post we will find them to be useful tools that are closely related to the memoization techniques that people usually identify with dynamic programming.
+__Spoiler__: keep an eye on the $v^\pi$, because later on this post we will find them to be useful tools closely related to the memoization techniques that people usually identify with dynamic programming.

 Besides its practical interpretation,